Russia: The problem Trump can't escape

 Trump had previously buoyed the Kremlin's claim on Crimea.

-The Kremlin shot back at Spicer's comments early Wednesday.
+The Kremlin shot back at Spicer's comments.
 Foreign Ministry spokeswoman Maria Zakharova said Russia was "not returning our territory.
 Crimea is part of the Russian Federation."

 Russia annexed Crimea, a territory in the former Soviet republic of Ukraine, in March 2014 following tensions with its neighbor.
 The US, the European Union and several other Western countries placed sanctions on Russia over the annexation.